CyberEthicalMe/blog-articles/ckoi5iopu0g3bqcs12gl7amlg.md

                  U usleep@@GLIBC_2.2.5
 ```

 We can see that at the address 0x00202010 it does string compare.
-So it confirms the assumption from before.
+So, it confirms the assumption from before.

 Dump Procedure Linkage Table: